Some torsion classes in the Chow ring and cohomology of $BPGL_n$: The subgroups of of diagonal block matrices

 Let $W=(n_1,\cdots, n_r)$ be a sequence of non-negative integers such that $n=\sum_i n_i$.
 Let $GL_W=\prod_i GL_{n_i}$, viewed as a subgroup of $GL_n$ via the diagonal inclusion, and let $PGL_W$ be the subgroup of $PGL_n$ of images of $GL_W$ via the canonical projection.

-In \cite{Ve}, Vezzosi proved the following \begin{proposition}[Vezzosi, Corollary 2.4, \cite{Ve}, 2000] All torsion elements in $A^*_{PGL_n}$ are $n$-torsion. \end{proposition} The rest of this section is devoted to generalizing Vezzosi's proof to show the following \begin{proposition} Let $W=(n_1,\cdots, n_r)$ be as above, and let $\operatorname{gcd}(W)$ be the greatest common divisor of $n_1, \cdots, n_r$.
-Then all torsion elements in $A^*_{PGL_W}$ are $\operatorname{gcd}(W)$-torsion. \end{proposition}
+In \cite{Ve}, Vezzosi proved the following \begin{proposition}[Vezzosi, Corollary 2.4, \cite{Ve}, 2000] All torsion classes in $A^*_{PGL_n}$ are $n$-torsion. \end{proposition} In the rest of this section we prove a generalization of Proposition \ref{Vezzosi n torsion} as follows: \begin{proposition} Let $W=(n_1,\cdots, n_r)$ be an ordered partition of $n$, and let $\opn{gcd}(W)$ be the greatest common divisor of $n_1, \cdots, n_r$.
+Then all torsion classes in $A^*_{PGL_W}$ are $\opn{gcd}(W)$-torsion. \end{proposition}

 Consider the $\mathbb{C}$-algebra of $n\times n$ matrices $M_n(\mathbb{C})$.
 For $W$ as above, Let $M_W(\mathbb{C})$ be the sub-algebra of $M_n(\mathbb{C})$ of diagonal block matrices of the form

 such that $A_i$ is an $n_i\times n_i$ matrix.